Travel, food, and nature are some of the most interesting means to learn and be inspired. JM tries to experience the beauty of these ways.

 Giri / Haji

-This show is the latest series in this list.
-Giri / Haji has this distinct appeal that mixes Japanese traditional values and practices to the modern, more Western perspective.
+This show is the latest series on this list.
+Giri / Haji has this distinct appeal that mixes Japanese traditional values and practices with the modern, more Western perspective.
 Even with the use of the Japanese language here, it is a British television series that was released on Netflix for international streaming.

 As the story of the brothers unfolds, there are also more complications introduced by the other characters.
 It surely is an exciting show to watch with a lot to absorb from the development of the characters to the more social impact of the show's engagements.